arayabrain/space-engineers-ai-spaceship-generator/user-study/assets/algo_info.md

 If you want to know more about this system, why not check out our previous publications?
 Our first paper introduces the L-system and FI-2Pop
-> Roberto Gallotta, Kai Arulkumaran, and L. B. Soros.
-2022.
-Evolving spaceships with a hybrid L-system constrained optimisation evolutionary algorithm.
-In Proceedings of the Genetic and Evolutionary Computation Conference Companion (GECCO '22).
-Association for Computing Machinery, New York, NY, USA, 711–714. https://doi.org/10.1145/3520304.3528775
+> Gallotta, R., Arulkumaran, K., & Soros, L. B. (2022).
+Evolving Spaceships with a Hybrid L-system Constrained Optimisation Evolutionary Algorithm.
+In Genetic and Evolutionary Computation Conference Companion. https://dl.acm.org/doi/abs/10.1145/3520304.3528775

 and our second paper explains how we improved the FI-2Pop algorithm to produce valid spaceships more reliably, as well as introducing the MAP-Elites' emitters in our domain
-> Gallotta, Roberto, Kai Arulkumaran, and L. B. Soros.
-‘Surrogate Infeasible Fitness Acquirement FI-2Pop for Procedural Content Generation’.
-In 2022 IEEE Conference on Games (CoG), ?-?, CASIA, Beijing, China, 2022.
-10.48550/arXiv.2205.05834.
+> Gallotta, R., Arulkumaran, K., & Soros, L. B. (2022).
+Surrogate Infeasible Fitness Acquirement FI-2Pop for Procedural Content Generation.
+In IEEE Conference on Games. https://ieeexplore.ieee.org/document/9893592